Fresheyeball/deconfigured/blog/atlc.md

 ## Abstract

-I present the ambiguously-typed lambda calculus quickly and breifly, then expand on it's appearance and use cases.
+I present the ambiguously-typed lambda calculus quickly and briefly, then expand on it's appearance and use cases.
 Lastly, we close with it's design as an implementation for the templating engine underlying the [ltext project](https://github.com/athanclark).